alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 ## About the compressors

 The Python standard library provides three compression libraries: [Zlib](https://docs.python.org/3/library/zlib.html), [BZ2](https://docs.python.org/3/library/bz2.html) and [LZMA](https://docs.python.org/3/library/lzma.html).
-I'm including these in the benchmark for comparison, however although they provide good compression ratios they are typically too slow for interactive data analysis.
+I'm including these in the benchmark for comparison, but although they provide good compression ratios, they are typically too slow for interactive data analysis.
 The main comparisons will be between different configurations of the [Blosc](http://blosc.org/) compression library.

 [Blosc](http://blosc.org/) is a meta-compressor which accelerates compression by using multiple threads and by splitting data into smaller blocks that fit well with CPU cache architecture.
 There are a number of different compression algorithms which can be used within Blosc, including LZ4, Zstandard, Zlib and BloscLZ.
 Blosc also provides hardware-optimized implementations of shuffle filters, which can improve compression ratio for some data.
-Because I am dealing with single-byte data, I am particularly interested in how the bit-shuffle filter affects compression ratio and performance.
+Because I am dealing with single-byte data, I am particularly interested in how the [bit-shuffle filter](https://github.com/kiyo-masui/bitshuffle) affects compression ratio and performance.

 {% highlight python %}